Skip to content

 7 min read · Design

-What makes craftsman read as craftsman
+What makes a craftsman exterior read as craftsman

-Shingle accents in gables
+Shingle accents in the gables

-Trim — the make-or-break
+Trim — the make-or-break of the whole look

-Colors that read period-correct
+Colors and finishes that read period-correct under California sun

 Craftsman element checklist